-Remote employees are likely going to cover multiple time zones.
+Remote workers are likely going to cover multiple time zones.
 Having workers across the globe is one of the advantages of hiring remote workers.
-However, it means that these project managers are going to have to communicate with their team at all hours of the day.
-They will have to accommodate schedules from every individual on their teams.
+However, it means that these project managers are going to have to communicate with workers at all hours of the day.
+They will have to accommodate schedules from every individual.
 Remote project managers will have to utilize multiple communication methods strategically depending on the need of the individual project.

 Set Clear Expectations